gongahkia/nidus-core/README.md

 ### To do

-* Add an additional card on the existing logged in Accounts page for users to **withdraw** XsGD, call the firebase accordingly
+* Add an additional card on the existing logged in Accounts page for users to **withdraw** their XsGD, must call and CRUD to the firebase accordingly
+* Change any mention of xsgd to the semantically correct "XSGD"

 ### Credentials